How You Can Help Prevent Food Waste (and Feed Others While Doing It!)

 The Food Waste Epidemic

-Food waste in the United States is estimated at a whopping 31% of the food supply which equates to around 133 billion pounds and $161 billion worth of food in 2010 according to the USDA's Economic Research Service.
-The societal impacts of this means that food that could have helped feed needy families is sent to the landfill, not to mention all the energy and resources used towards making the food and then having it sent to the landfill instead.
+Food waste in the United States is estimated at a whopping 31% of the food supply which equates to around 133 billion pounds and $161 billion worth of food in 2010, according to the USDA's Economic Research Service.
+The societal impacts of this means that food that could have helped feed needy families is sent to the landfill, not to mention all the energy and resources used to produce and transport the food in the first place.

 How TC Farm is Fighting Food Waste